-As a nonprofit organization with a mission to provide care and well being to as many animals as possible, Anicira and our amazing community of local supporters have awaited a day when we could bring our "no-kill" mentality to a shelter in Harrisonburg that shared our goals.
+As a nonprofit organization with a mission to provide care and well being to as many animals as possible, Anicira and our amazing community of local supporters have awaited a day when we could work towards making Harrisonburg a No-Kill Community.
 That day has come!
-Anicira submitted a proposal in May for a public private partnership (P3) for animal services for the City of Harrisonburg - an opportunity to change the outcome for thousands of animals in our city.
+Anicira submitted a proposal for a public-private partnership (PPEA) for animal services for the City of Harrisonburg - an opportunity to change the outcome for thousands of animals in our city.

 Quick Facts About The Proposal:

-- Anicira is willing to take on the city contract at a cost that will save the city (that means you, taxpayers!) over 5% from the current budget for 2018.
-The SPCA has a budget of $282,379 for fiscal year 2018, while we propose to provide services for $266,910.
+- Anicira is willing to take on the city contract at a cost that will save the city over 25% from the current budget for 2017-2018.
+The RHSPCA has a budget of $282,379 for fiscal year 2018, while we propose to provide services for $213,000.

-- Our goal is a 90% or better live save rate and we are actually asking the city to hold us to a higher standard with quarterly performance reviews!
+- Anicira proposes to operate an open admission shelter.
+Our goal is a 90% or better live save rate and we are actually asking the city to hold us to a higher standard with quarterly performance reviews!